Laser-based modeling

 6D localization using range and reflectance data

-6D global localization technique is developed using range and reflectance data obtained by laser scanner and bag-of-features (BoF) technique.
-Global localization is a fundamental ability to recognize the accurate global position for a mobile robot in a revisited environment.
-The map-based global localization gives a precise position by calculating an accurate transformation, but the comparison with large 3D data is quite time consuming.
-The appearance-based global localization which determines the global position by image retrieval techniques with similar structures is real-time.
-However, this technique needs external illumination constraint and does not work in the dark extremely.
-We propose a combination of the map-based global localization and the appearance-based global localization.
-Instead of camera images used for the appearance-based global localization, we utilize reflectance images which are taken as a byproduct of range sensing by a laser range finder.
+We developed a 6D global localization technique using range and reflectance data obtained from a laser scanner and the bag-of-features (BoF) technique.
+Global localization is crucial for recognizing the accurate global position of a mobile robot in a revisited environment.
+The map-based global localization provides precise positioning by calculating an accurate transformation, but comparing large 3D data sets is time-consuming.
+Appearance-based global localization, which determines the global position through image retrieval techniques with similar structures, operates in real-time but requires external illumination and does not function effectively in darkness.
+We propose combining map-based and appearance-based global localization techniques.
+Instead of using camera images for appearance-based global localization, we utilize reflectance images captured as a byproduct of range sensing by a laser range finder.

 Photo Proposed technique Photo Pairs in reflectance images using BoF